SleepyBandit/RedditRecap/README.md

 This application was written in JavaScript on the NodeJS framework.
 It completes the following tasks daily:

-- Queries Reddit for the top 25 voted TIL posts for the past 24 hours
+- Queries Reddit for the top 50 voted TIL posts for the past 24 hours
+- Checks each post ID against json log of previously used posts to ensure no reuse occurs
+- Generates images with text-overlay for twitter
+- Schedules daily image twitter postings with buffer
+- Downloads images for later backup
 - Cleans the headline text to limit potential error during TTS conversion
 - Creates an intro, numerated headlines, and closing scripts for the day's podcast
 - Creates a back up of the daily script text in json format